We offer a variety of free resources for the community, all of which can be downloaded and printed for use.

 Second Opinion and Appeal Rights

-Our ‘Second Opinion and Appeal Rights’ brochure details information on how to file and resolve a concern or grievance, request a Medicaid Fair Hearing, or request a second opinion for individuals who have received services through MCCMH.
-It also includes resources that are available to help resolve these concerns or requests.
-To print or download this document, click the link below.
+Our ‘Second Opinion and Appeal Rights’ brochure provides information on how to file and resolve a concern or grievance, request a Medicaid Fair Hearing, or seek a second opinion for individuals who have received MCCMH services.
+It also lists available resources to assist in resolving these issues or requests.

 Click here to download our ‘Second Opinion and Appeal Rights’ brochure.